asciinema/asciinema-server/app/views/docs/faq.html.md

 The word “asciinema” is a combination of English “ASCII” and Ancient Greek “κίνημα” (kínēma, “movement”).

+## Why am I getting `command not found` at the begining of the recording session?

+When recording asciinema starts new shell instance (as indicated by `$SHELL` environment variable) by default.
+It invokes `exec $SHELL`, which in most cases translates to `exec /bin/bash` or `exec /bin/zsh`.
+This means the shell runs as an "interactive shell", but **not as a "login shell"**.

+If you have functions and/or other shell configuration defined in either `.bash_profile`, `.zprofile` or `.profile` file they are not loaded unless the shell is started as a login shell.

+Some terminal emulators do that (passing "-l" option to the shell command-line), some don't. asciinema doesn't.

+Worry not, you have several options.
+You can:

+* move this part of configuration to `.bashrc/.zshrc`,
+* record with `asciinema rec -c "/bin/bash -l"` or,
+* add the following setting to your `$HOME/.config/asciinema/config` file:

+        [record]
+        command="/bin/bash -l"

+## Why my shell prompt/theme isn't working during recording?

+See above.

+## Why some of my custom shell functions are not available during recording?

+See above.

 ## Does it record the passwords I type during recording?

 asciinema records only terminal output - everything that you can actually see